 You’re done!
 It’s time to taste your distilled water!

-It’s time to test if your newly distilled water is good for hydration and no longer has a salty taste.
-You can do the same process all over again until you have a large enough water supply to keep everyone hydrated in a survival situation.
+There you have it!
+Now, you have your DIY water distiller.
+Now that you know how to remove salt from water without boiling, it’s time to test if your newly distilled water is good for hydration and no longer has a salty taste.
+You can do this desalination of seawater for drinking all over again until you have a large enough water supply to keep everyone hydrated in a survival situation.

 Here’s the full video of this simple distillation process from NightHawkinLight: